Leonardo-Boss/suckless-site/dwm.suckless.org/patches/tab.md

 using the usual Mod1-j, Mod1-k commands.
 Usage is also documented in the dwm man page once the patch is applied.

-In the right corner of the tab bar the window ''tag'' currently selected for display is recalled.
-This feature is interesting when the standard status bar is disabled.
-If multiple tags are selected for viewing then three dots are displayed without more details.
+The selected view (''tag'') is reminded at the right corner of the tab bar.
+This feature is mainly meant to be used when the standard status bar is disabled.
+In case of a multi-tag view three dots are displayed without additional details.

 Configuration and Installation
 ------------------------------